oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/README.md

    > __NOTE__: This step is based on the steps documented in [Run a Database](https://oracle.github.io/weblogic-kubernetes-operator/userguide/overview/database/).

-3. Create the rcu schema using the following command.
+3. Use the sample script in <WebLogic Kubernetes Operator Root Directory>/kubernetes/samples/scripts/create-rcu-schema to create the rcu schema using the following command.
 Note that `Oradoc_db1` is the dba password and `Oradoc_db1` is the schema password:

    ```